linx-software/linx-oauth2-token-service/README.md

 - Postman
 - Linx Designer

+For more technical details of the different operations involved, take a look at the [wiki]().

 ### Using with Postman

 A Postman collection has been created to automate the usage and testing of the authentication service.
 The collection contains pre-configured requests with scripts will will store the relevant values returned from the Linx Server.